 Full Moon FOOD Guide: Moon-themed Food For Your Next Esbat or Ritual

 Every eclipse or full moon party has one thing in common: FOOD and DRINK.
 If you’re planning a magical lunar get together with friends, family or coven, you’ll need a moon-themed menu to nourish and inspire your guests!
-Here’s our Full Moon FOOD Guide including Cookies, cakes, moon milk and more!
+Here’s our Full Moon FOOD Guide including Cookies, cakes, moon milk, moon-themed foods, foods and herbs linked to the moon, and more.

 The Full Moon FOOD Guide: Moon-shaped Foods